The last month of the summer,

 Heat index

-In August, the average heat index is computed to be a burning hot 45°C (113°F).
+The average heat index in August is computed to be a burning hot 45°C (113°F).

 Humidity